California Apparel News

 BCBGMaxAzria’s Fall/Winter 2019 Campaign Relays Encouraging Message—‘Be Your Own Muse’

-During the unveiling of its Fall/Winter 2019 campaign for its “Be Your Own Muse” initiative, Vernon, Calif., brand BCBGMaxAzria announced that it would continue to focus on women’s empowerment through self-expression.
+During the unveiling of its Fall/Winter 2019 campaign for its “Be Your Own Muse” initiative, Los Angeles-founded brand BCBGMaxAzria announced that it would continue to focus on women’s empowerment through self-expression.
 To strengthen its message of support through empowering fashion, the brand chose supermodel Adriana Lima as the face of its campaign with stylist Rachael Wang and photographer Zoey Grossman setting the atmosphere for the photo shoot.

 BCBGMaxAzria’s designers created strong silhouettes in rich textures for this collection.
 Offering pieces that exude elegance and allure, the line features formalwear, cocktail dresses and suiting based on unexpected cuts, powerful bows, striking colors, strong lines and stunning patterns.
 These details were used to reflect the innate strength and beauty of women through pieces for different occasions while meeting the demands of the dynamic lifestyles of BCBGMaxAzria clients.